 COST AND BUDGETARY ACCOUNTING THEORY

 A study of the preparation and use of budgets.
-A study of financial data as a means of analyzing, interpreting, and using financial statements is included.
+Includes study of financial data as a means of analyzing, interpreting, and using financial statements.
 Prerequisite: ACCT 110.

 A study of the sources and principles of law in general.
-The application of these principles to the law of contracts, agency, negotiable instruments and legal associations is covered.
+Focuses on the application of these principles to the law of contracts, agency, negotiable instruments, and legal associations.

 LEGAL AND ETHICAL ISSUES FOR ACCOUNTANTS

-A study of the fundamentals of law related to the forms of business, real property, wills and estates.
-The accountant’s legal liability and the American Institute of Certified Public Accountants Code of Professional Conduct is studied.
+A study of the fundamentals of law related to the forms of business, real property, wills, and estates.
+Emphasizes the accountant’s legal liability and the American Institute of Certified Public Accountants Code of Professional Conduct.

 ACCOUNTING INFORMATION SYSTEMS/FUND ACCOUNTING